Brewers vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up a hit in six straight games.
-In his last 10 games he is batting .300 with three doubles, a triple, two walks and five RBI.
+- Kwan has picked up a hit in seven straight games.
+In his last 10 games he is batting .293 with two doubles, a triple, a walk and five RBI.

 Kwan Recent Games